probably-ABHINAV/Devsync/ENVIRONMENT_SETUP.md

-# DevSync++ Environment Configuration Guide
+# Opscord Environment Configuration Guide

 ## Quick Start

-This guide walks you through setting up all required environment variables for DevSync++.
+This guide walks you through setting up all required environment variables for Opscord.

 ## Prerequisites